talon-one/talon_one.rb/docs/IntegrationApi.md

 Track event

-**Important:** This endpoint is **DEPRECATED**.
-Use [Track Event V2](https://docs.talon.one/integration-api/#tag/Events/operation/trackEventV2) instead.  > Triggers a custom event in a customer session.
-You can then check this event in your rules. **Important:** Talon.One offers a set of [built-in events](/docs/dev/concepts/events), ensure you do not create a custom event when you can use a built-in event. > For example, use this endpoint to trigger an event when a user updates their payment information.  > Before using this endpoint, create your event as a custom attribute of type `event`.
-See the [Developer docs](/docs/dev/concepts/events/#creating-a-custom-event).  > An event is always part of a session.
+<div class=\"redoc-section\">   <p class=\"title\">Deprecation warning</p>   <p>This endpoint is DEPRECATED and will be sunset on March 31st 2023.
+Use <a href=\"https://docs.talon.one/integration-api#tag/Events/operation/trackEventV2\">Track Event V2</a> instead.</p>   <p>See <a href=\"https://docs.talon.one/docs/dev/tutorials/migrating-to-v2\">Migrating to V2</a>.</p> </div>  Triggers a custom event in a customer session.
+You can then check this event in your rules.
+Before using this endpoint, create your event as a custom attribute of type `event`.
+An event is always part of a session.
 If either the profile or the session does not exist, a new empty profile/session is created.
 If the specified session already exists, it must belong to the same `profileId` or an error will be returned.

 ### Example